MI Glossary

 Feature Absorption

-A failure mode in sparse autoencoders where a feature absorbs activation patterns that should be captured by other features, reducing the fidelity of the learned decomposition and making some features appear more general than they should be.See:SAE Variants, Evaluation, and Honest Limitations
+A failure mode in sparse autoencoders where a feature absorbs activation patterns that should be captured by other features, reducing the fidelity of the learned decomposition and making some features appear more general than they should be.See:SAE Variants, Evaluation, and Limitations

 Feature Dashboard